 which we called Kiambogo.
 The main building was a two story affair, very long,

-corner stone of Kiambogo was laid by Teddy Roosevelt in 1909.
-The kitchen was
+stone of the Kiambogo building was laid by US President Teddy Roosevelt in 1909.

-a corrugated building and rather substantial, and it was not famous for being
+The kitchen was a corrugated building and rather substantial, and it was not famous

-well ventilated.
-This design followed the insane building notions of the colonial
+for being well ventilated.
+This design followed the insane building notions of

-era established around 1900.
-The British have no problem with making themselves
+the colonial era established around 1900.
+The British have no problem with making

-miserable if they can establish a sound tradition of some sort in the process.
+themselves miserable if they can establish a sound tradition of some sort in the

-The iron corrugated building was one such convention which would proliferate by
+process.
+The iron corrugated building was one such convention which would proliferate

-the thousands all over East Africa and the British empire.
-This hot box was more
+by the thousands all over East Africa and the British empire.
+This hot box was

 In this sweat shop worked Nahashon, Mwarangu, and several other brave souls.
 They

-the chief chef at the Bell Inn on Lake Nakuru, and I heard once that he was a
+chief chef at the Bell Inn on Lake Nakuru, and I heard once that he was a very

-very good chef at that.
-He quit at the Inn to take the job of cooking for
+good chef at that.
+He quit at the Inn to take the job of cooking for missionary

 Many of the kids at RVA had no interest in the cooks except to complain about

-frequently.
 How patient they were, and I only realized that many years later.
+I would buy

-it was seldom their fault.
-It was a problem of what they were provided to
+seldom their fault.
+It was a problem of what they were provided to work with,

 we talk about food?